The Debug ComponentEdit this page

 The Debug component provides tools to ease debugging PHP code.

-New in version 2.3: The Debug component was introduced in Symfony 2.3.
+The Debug component was introduced in Symfony 2.3.
 Previously, the classes were located in the HttpKernel component.

 You can install the component in many different ways: